British TV comedian Ronnie Corbett dies at 85

 Born in Edinburgh in 1930, the baker’s son decided early on that he wanted to be an actor, and moved to London to begin a career on stage and small screen in the early 1950s.

-At just over 5 feet 1 inch tall, Corbett initially played characters younger than his real age, and he joked about his size throughout his career with self-deprecating humour.
+At just over 5 feet 1 inch tall, Corbett initially played characters younger than his real age, and he joked about his size throughout his career with self-deprecating humor.

 During the 1960s he appeared in cabarets at Winston‘s, Danny La Rue’s nightclub in the exclusive Mayfair district of London, and it was there that he was spotted by TV host David Frost who asked him to appear in The Frost Report.